Blog posts

 Discover essential devices for transforming your living space into an efficient and fully automated home.

-How to Choose the Right Smart Home System
+How to Choose the Right Smart Home System - A Guide

-TONGOU Smart Switch Setup Guide
+TONGOU Smart Switch Setup and Energy Metering Guide

 Complete step-by-step guide to setting up your TONGOU smart circuit breaker with metering capabilities, from initial pairing to advanced configuration and energy monitoring setup.